mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     If you do not see "science-app" in the dropdown menu, make sure you are running the `mvn` command from the root of your maven project.

+!!! warning "Caution: ADK Web for development only"

+    ADK Web is ***not meant for use in production deployments***.
+You should use ADK Web for development and debugging purposes only.

 ## Try Dev UI with text

 With your favorite browser, navigate to: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)